silvest/HEPfit/Doxygen/Usage.md

 ### Minimal Mode:

-In the minimal mode the user can use the InputParameters.h header file to define the default values of the model parameters therefore not requiring any additional input files to be parsed.
+In the minimal mode the user can use the default values in InputParameters header file to define the default values of the model parameters therefore not requiring any additional input files to be parsed.
 (For details of model name, flags, paramters, observables etc. please lookup @ref PageModels)

 ~~~~~~~~~~~~~~~
-#include <ComputeObservables.h>
+/* Include the necessary header files. */
-#include <InputParameters.h>
+#include <SusyFit.h>

 /* Define a map for the observables. */
 std::map<std::string, double> DObs;